redhat-cip/dci-openstack-agent/README.md

 # DCI OpenStack Agent

+## Deprecation warning

+DCI OpenStack agent has been deprecated.

 ## Overview

 The following documentation will allow you to configure your OpenStack automated jobs with DCI.
 At the end of this documentation, you should have a configured systemd service running DCI jobs with the latest versions of RHOSP or RDO. dci-openstack-agent is an ansible-playbook executed as a systemd service.
 This service will run on a RHEL server called remoteci.
 It will run Red Hat tests at the end of the process to ensure everything is working fine.